indieweb/wordpress-indieauth/readme.md

 ### 3.3.2 ###
 * Add new diagnositic script that will nag you until you run it at least once
+* Add cache control headers on return from endpoint
+* Verifying the token at the token endpoint did not use REDIRECT_HTTP_AUTHORIZATION now added

 ### 3.3.1 ###